-The National Women's Law Center (NWLC) improves the lives of women and girls, with a focus on the needs of low-income women and their families.
-They get new laws passed and enforced, litigate groundbreaking cases all the way to the Supreme Court, and educate the public about ways to make the law and public policies work for women and their families.
+The National Women's Law Center (NWLC) works to improve the lives of women and girls, with a focus on the needs of low-income women and their families.
+NWLC uses the law in all is forms: getting new laws passed and enforced, litigating groundbreaking cases all the way to the Supreme Court, and educating the public about ways to make the law and public policies work for women and their families.

 New America (NA) is dedicated to the renewal of American politics, prosperity, and purpose in the digital age through big ideas, technological innovation, next generation politics, and creative engagement with broad audiences.
-The Early and Elementary Education Initiative, which is part of the Education Policy Program, advances policies and elevates dialogue to support high-quality learning environments for all children from birth through the third grade.
+The Early Education Initiative is part of the Education Policy Program, which works to advance policies and elevate dialogue to support high-quality learning environments for all children birth through third grade.

 Rhode Island KIDS COUNT

-Rhode Island KIDS COUNT is a statewide policy organization that works to improve the health, safety, education, economic well-being, and development of Rhode Island's children.
-They provide independent, credible, and comprehensive information on Rhode Island's children and bring individuals and organizations together to change or influence programs and public policies that improve children's lives.
+The mission of Rhode Island KIDS COUNT (RIKC) is to improve the health, safety, education, economic well being, and development of Rhode Island's children.
+They do this by providing independent, credible, comprehensive information on Rhode Island's children and bring together individuals and organizations to change or influence public policies and programs to improve children's lives.

 T.E.A.C.H.
 Early Childhood® National Center